ofigue/H1N1_SeasonalFlu/README.md

 The exploratory data analysis was performed by analyzing the context of the problem and the characteristics of the variables as observed in the directory of the project, in this case “Exploration.ipynb” in the notebooks directory of the project.

-Starting with the feature label corresponding to two targets “h1n1_vaccine” and “seasonal_vaccine”, each one with two possible values “0” or “1”.
+Starting with the feature label corresponding to two targets *h1n1_vaccine* and *seasonal_vaccine*, each one with two possible values “0” or “1”.
 It had been observed that  the features h1n1_vaccine is imbalanced, and the other one seasonal_vaccine is balanced.

 It had been mentioned above that this data may be divided in a survey information, demographics and some information related to the use of face mask, frequently washing hands, people contact.
 Etc. The exploratory analysis will consider the mentioned division.